Tips for Designing a Superhero Without Copying

 • How does their world react to their existence?

-Unique origin stories create a foundation for a compelling character.
+Unique origin Stories create a foundation for a compelling character.
 For instance, instead of the classic alien-from-another-planet storyline, perhaps your hero was an interdimensional traveler lost in a new reality.

 Craft Distinctive Superpowers and Abilities